faryabib/faryabib.github.io/index.md

 ----
 <strong><span style="font-size: 1.5em; font-weight: bold; color: #0000cc; background-color: #ffffff">NEWS:</span><strong>

++ Join me to congratulate Jelena for joining Genentech as a research scientist.
+You will be missed (November 2019)!

 + Our R01 was scored in the NCI R37 fundable range (July 2019)!

 + Babak presented at the National Cancer Institute's Genome Integrity Seminar Series (June 2019).